TULiberalArts/Greek-and-Roman-Classics/pages/student-life.md

 ---
+# global predefined variables
+layout: tla_page
+permalink: /student-life/
+published: true
+# meta-data variables
 title: Student Life
-permalink: /student-life/
-layout: page
+description: >-
 keywords: 'study abroad, awrds and scholarships, Eta Sigma Phi, student social activities'
-description: >-
-published: true
+# custom variables
+sidebar: false
 ---
 At the College of Liberal Arts, your pursuit of a Greek and Roman Classics degree goes beyond the classroom.
 The Department of Greek and Roman Classics encourages students to apply for [awards and scholarships](#awards-and-scholarships) and get involved through our [Classics Club](#classics-is-a-community) or [Eta Sigma Phi](#eta-sigma-phi), the honor society for Latin and Greek students.